Enterprise-CMCS/macpro-mdct-qmr/README.md

 When writing Cypress tests for an existing branch, create a new branch and write the tests there.
 For example, if the branch that needs tests is called `oy2-1234`, create a new branch called `oy2-1234test`.

 When the tests have been written, create a new PR for `oy2-1234test` and set its base to `oy2-1234`.
-Submit this PR for review and merge into the base branch.
+Submit this PR for review.

 ## Dependencies